Ever rise from a chair after sitting for a while and feel lightheaded or that the room is blacking out? Could this eventually harm your brain?

 There may be a third — but yet unknown — explanation for the association.

-• It’s not known if the subjects who tested positive went on to have continued bouts with orthostatic hypotension in the ensuing years.
+• It’s not known if the subjects went on to have continued bouts with orthostatic hypotension in the ensuing years.

-• Other factors were not adjusted for such as exercise habits and well-known risk factors for dementia.
+• Other factors were not adjusted for such as exercise habits and well-known risk factors for cognitive decline.